 The Hit Box does the minimalistic design right, with a pleasing white acrylic plate embellished by some red here and there.
 It looks like an electronics product designed by a prominent electronics company that has been in action for years.
 Changing the artwork would require purchasing a blank piece of plexiglass elsewhere, which is not that big of a deal since the Hit Box looks gorgeous as it is.

-The price is simply good.
-The Hit Box is a new idea, and it is a high quality product.
-One could argue that it should be cheaper than the average fightstick because it is a new idea, but Hit Box Arcade implemented it very well.
-By the way, if you prefer keyboard arrows instead of buttons for directional inputs, check out the Mixbox.
+The Hit Box is a high quality product.
+Hit Box Arcade implemented it very well.
+If you prefer keys instead of buttons for directional inputs, check out the Mixbox.

 - Tougher to open